timakro/shellfish/README.md

 ### Pipelines

 Like in shell a sequence of commands, where the stdout of a command is connected via a pipe to another command, is created with `|`.
 Also pipelines have stdin, stdout and stderr.
 If you set stdin of a pipeline, then the first commands stdin of the pipeline is set.
 If you set stdout, then the last commands stdout of the pipeline is set.
 If you set stderr, then all commands of the pipeline get the stderr set.
+Changing the current working directory of pipelines is currently not supported.
 ```py
 import shellfish as sh